wpickeral/hello-ruby/README.md

 array_three_doubled = array_three.map { |n| n * 2 }
 ```

-Or we can create a new Proc to follow DRY
+Or we can create a new Proc to follow the DRY principle

 ```ruby
 double = Proc.new { |n| n * 2 }